Teaching Young Children About Racism & Stereotypes

 - Trolls World Tour (2020)

-There are many more books and movies that can be added to this list, however, these examples are a great starting point for identifying systemic racism and stereotypes in a way that introduces conversations surrounding such topics.
+There are many more books and movies that can be added to this list, however, these examples are a great starting point for identifying systemic racism and discrimination in a way that introduces conversations surrounding such topics.

 Explore Outside of Your Own Town and Culture

-Another way to begin teaching kids about racism is to take a day and help them explore outside of their own little bubble.
+Another way to begin teaching kids about racial justice is to take a day and help them explore outside of their own little bubble.
 Whether it is ten minutes away, or a bit further, exploring a new town or city, either virtually or in person, is a great way to showcase the beautiful diversity that this world has to offer.

 Teach Your Child to Be an Ally